-The Asset Management and Investment Funds Group
+The Asset Management and Investment Funds Department

-Matheson is the number one ranked funds law practice in Ireland, acting for 28% of Irish domiciled investment funds by assets under management as at 30 June 2015.
-Led by 11 partners, the practice comprises 50 asset management and investment fund lawyers and professionals in total.
-The group's expertise in UCITS and alternative investment funds is reflected in its tier one ranking by Chambers Europe, the European Legal 500 and the IFLR1000, and the team is specifically recognised for its abilities with respect to complex mandates.
+Matheson is the number one ranked funds law practice in Ireland, acting for 29% of Irish domiciled investment funds by assets under management as at 30 June 2017.
+Led by 12 partners, the practice comprises 50 asset management and investment fund lawyers and professionals in total.
+The group's expertise in UCITS and alternative investment funds is reflected in its tier one ranking by the European Legal 500 and the IFLR1000, and the team is specifically recognised for its abilities with respect to complex mandates.

 We are consistently involved in influencing developments in the asset management and investment funds industry in Ireland and Europe.
-Our partners and associates hold key industry appointments on various committees and taskforces of the Irish funds industry association (Irish Funds).
-The head of our team, Tara Doyle, is an elected member and Vice-Chair of the governing Council of Irish Funds.
+Our partners and associates hold key industry appointments on various committees and taskforces of the Irish funds industry association ("Irish Funds").
+The head of our team, Tara Doyle, is an elected member of the governing Council of Irish Funds.
 We also hold an appointment to the Irish Prime Minister's International Financial Services Centre Funds Working Group and, at European level, a Matheson partner sits on both the UCITS working group and the Benchmarks working group of the European Fund and Asset Management Association.

-We have been named the Best Alternative Investments Law Firm Europe 2016 and Best AlFMD Law Firm in Europe 2015 and 2014 by Wealth & Finance International.
-We have also been awarded the Financial Services (International) ICAV Deal of the Year 2016 and Investment Funds Deal of the Year 2015 and 2014 by Finance Dublin.
+We have been named the best UCITS Law Firm of the Year 2017 by The Hedge Fund Journal and Best Alternative Investments Law Firm Europe 2016 and Best AIFMD Law Firm in Europe 2015 and 2014 by Wealth & Finance International.
+We have also been awarded the Financial Services (International) ICAV Deal of the Year 2018 and 2016 and Investment Funds Deal of the Year 2015 and 2014 by Finance Dublin.
 Matheson received the award of European Law Firm of the Year 2015 from the Hedge Fund Journal.
 This is the second time we have received this award, reflecting the international recognition of our contribution to the European hedge fund sector.
 We are the only Irish law firm ever to win the award of European Advisor of the Year from Funds Europe.